 We draw attention to Note 1 to the consolidated financial statements, which indicates that the Group has a pending case filed by Bangko Sentral ng Pilipinas for the collection of its advances to the now defunct Orient Commercial Banking Corporation, an affiliate, where a notice of garnishment of lease payments has been issued against the Group and certain affiliates, officers, and employees.
-Further, the Group continued to have substantial deficit amounting to ₱2.4 billion as at December 31, 2016 and 2015.
+Further, the Group continued to have substantial deficit amounting to P3.2 billion and P2.4 billion as at December 31, 2017 and 2016, respectively.
 These events or conditions, along with other matters as set forth in Note 1 to the consolidated financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.